Funnykid7/raspberrypi-arduino-streamdeck/README.md

     * Button 3 -> Pin 4 (Will send 'D'/'d')
     * Button 4 -> Pin 5 (Will send 'R'/'r')
 4.  *(Internal pull-up resistors are used in the Arduino code, so no external resistors are needed for the buttons).*

+## Software Setup
+1. **File Location:** Save both the Python script and the JSON setup file in the same directory.
+2. **Edit Button bindings:** To edit the JSON config file, open a new terminal window, `cd` to the directory where your scripts are saved.
+Then type `nano arduino_streamdeck_config.json` and hit enter.
+Make your desired changes and save the file.
+3. **Program Exectution:** Open a new terminal window and `cd` to the directory where you scripts are saved.
+To run the python file type `sudo python3 arduino_streamdeck.py` and hit enter. **WARNING** do not close this terminal window, only minimize it.